SuiteTea/Style-Guides/style-guide.md

 ### Files

-All PHP files must end with a single blank line.

 Files should follow the proper MVC pattern of separating application logic and display logic.
 Exceptions ***may*** be made in cases of MyScripts.

+Files containing only PHP must end with a single blank line.

 The closing `?>` tag must be omitted from files containing only PHP

 ### PHP Tags

 PHP code must use the long `<?php ?>` tags or the short-echo `<?= ?>` tags; it must not use the other tag variations.

+### Strings

+Manually concatenate strings and variables.

+	// not recommended
+	$some_var = "Good morning $name.";

+	// recommended
+	$some_var = 'Good morning ' . $name . '.';

 ### Keywords and True/False/Null